Asiailarkin/nss_capstone/README.md

 ## Exploring FDA Adverse Events: Analyzing CAERs Reports from 2019 to Present with Python

 ## Executive Summary
-This project focuses on delving into adverse events reported in the CAERS report to understand their relationship withvarious recalls.
-The analysis aims uncover previously reported harmful products and what populations were affected.
+This project focuses on delving into adverse events within the CAERS report to understand their relationship with various recalls.
+The analysis aims to uncover previously reported harmful products and what populations were affected.

 ## Tech Stack
 VSCode, Python, and Canva